isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 We just saw (roughly) how these tools can be used, and how they can be complementary:

-1. Vagrant is great to provide you
+1. Vagrant is great to provide you a hardware / cloud server like platform that supports docker
 1. Docker is more of a
 1. Ansible serves as

 It takes a bit of reading to get more familiar with these tools, and we will likely follow up on this post in the next few weeks.
 However, especially as a small team, this kind of technology allows you to automate and commoditize huge parts of your development and ops workflows.
 We storngly encourage to make that investment; it's helped us tremendously increase the pace of our team, as well as the quality of our software.